Barr Ryder to Lead Architectural Team For New Airport Terminal

 Wood O’Neill O’Neill is an established Edmonton firm with experience in Alberta, Yukon and the N.W.T., including the St. Joseph’s Auxiliary Hospital in Edmonton, Corbett Hall Restoration, and the joint venture designing Grant MacEwan College.
 Laura O’Neill has 22 years experience on large, complex institutional projects, and will lead the production aspects of this project.

 “This consortium was chosen after an extensive search, evaluation and interview process,” said Clements.
 “We are pleased at the combination of local experience and international airport experience which this group presented, and of course, we know David Ryder’s work from previous projects at the airport.
-We look forward to working together to design a distinctive, functional and cost-effective building for northern Alberta travelers.”
+We look forward to working together to design a distinctive, functional and cost-effective building for northern Alberta travellers.”